covscript/covscript/README.md

 ### Interpreter ###
 `cs [arguments..] <file> <args...>`
 #### Arguments ####
-`--compile-only` Only compile.
++ `--compile-only` Only compile
++ `--dump-ast` Export abstract syntax tree
-`--wait-before-exit` Wait before process exit.
++ `--wait-before-exit` Wait before process exit
-`--log-path PATH` Set the log path.
++ `--log-path PATH` Set the log and AST exporting path
-`--import-path PATH` Set the import path.
++ `--import-path PATH` Set the import path

+**Note that if you do not set the log and AST exporting path, both will be output directly to the standard output stream.**
 ### Repl ###
 `cs_repl [arguments..]`
 #### Arguments ####
-`--args` Specify the operating parameters.
++ `--args` Specify the operating parameters
-`--silent` Does not display the version info.
++ `--silent` Does not display the version info
-`--wait-before-exit` Wait before process exit.
++ `--wait-before-exit` Wait before process exit
-`--log-path PATH` Set the log path.
++ `--log-path PATH` Set the log path
-`--import-path PATH` Set the import path.
++ `--import-path PATH` Set the import path

+**Note that if you do not set a log path, it will be output directly to the standard output stream.**
 ### Installer ###
 Covariant Script Installer provides a simple toolchain configuration method for the Microsoft Windows platform.
 You can download, install, upgrade and uninstall the toolchain by simply push a button.
 You can download the latest installer from the [CovScript Programming Language Home](http://covscript.org).
 For more information, visit the [Covariant Script Installer](https://github.com/covscript/covscript-installer).
 ### GUI ###